 Tendons are connective tissue that attaches your muscles to your bones.
+Two terms, tendonitis and tendinosis are commonly used to describe tendon related pain.
 Tendonitis is inflammation of the tendon and is a common condition in athletes and active individuals.
-Whether in your elbow or your knee, David Westerdahl, MD, at Sports Health Northwest, Inc, can provide expert care to heal your tendonitis, ease your pain, and help you get back to your active lifestyle.
+Tendinosis is a term describing degenerative changes to a tendon.
+Tendinosis may not have inflammation, is common, and can take months to resolve.
+Whether you are experiencing tendinopathy in your elbow, your knee, or other areas of your body, David Westerdahl, MD, at Sports Health Northwest, Inc, can provide expert care to heal your tendonitis, ease your pain, and help you get back to your active lifestyle.
 Call the office located in The Graham Clinic in Portland, Oregon, or book an appointment online today.

-Pain at the site of your inflamed tendon is the most common symptom of tendonitis.
+Pain at the site of your injured tendon is the most common symptom of tendinopathy.
 The pain may develop gradually or occur suddenly.
 The discomfort may range from a dull ache to severe pain.

-Calcific tendonitis occurs when you have a buildup of hard calcium deposits in the tendon.
+Calcific tendoniitis occurs when you have a buildup of hard calcium deposits in the tendon.
 This type of tendonitis causes severe pain and most often affects the tendons in the shoulder.

-Tendonitis may affect any tendon that connects muscle to bone.
-Dr. Westerdahl treats many types of tendonitis that affect the mobile joints athletes and active individuals use when playing their sport.
+Tendinopathy may affect any tendon that connects muscle to bone.
+Dr. Westerdahl treats many types of tendon problems that affect the major joints athletes and active individuals use when playing their sport.

 Dr. Westerdahl takes a conservative approach to care, using many innovative nonsurgical treatments for tendonitis.
-He customizes your treatment plan based on the location of your tendonitis, the severity of your symptoms, and your usual level of activity.
+He customizes your treatment plan and interventions based on the location of your tendon pain, the severity of your symptoms, and your usual level of activity.

 Initially, he may recommend:

-Sports Health Northwest, Inc, also offers minimally invasive treatments for tendonitis, including:
+Sports Health Northwest, Inc, also offers minimally invasive treatments for tendinopathy, including:

-For chronic tendonitis, Dr. Westerdahl may recommend percutaneous tenotomy.
+For chronic tendon pain, Dr. Westerdahl may recommend percutaneous tenotomy.
 During this minimally invasive procedure, he uses advanced tools and technology to remove the damaged tissue without harming the healthy tissue.

-For calcific tendonitis, Dr. Westerdahl performs an ultrasound-guided lavage.
+For calcific tendinopathy, Dr. Westerdahl performs an ultrasound-guided lavage.
 During the needle-based procedure, he uses fluid to flush out the calcium deposits from the affected tendon.